rrglomsk/SpaceCat/README.md

 All artwork is credited to myself.

-A video of gameplay can be found here: https://vid.me/V0K5
+A short demo video of gameplay (with music) can be found here: https://vid.me/i9Qu A full video of gameplay (no music) can be found here: https://vid.me/V0K5

 **License:**